 With a capacity of around 25,000, the venue would grace any mid-table, top-flight Portuguese team.
 Sadly its hosts, Os Belenenses, are currently struggling their way out of the Segunda Liga.With a capacity of around 25,000, the venue would grace any mid-table, top-flight Portuguese team.
 Sadly its hosts, Os Belenenses, are currently struggling their way out of the Segunda Liga.

 Ironically, the ground was only opened in 1956, just as the Blues were on the wane.
 Since then, it has rarely been able to fill to capacity – except when used as rock venue for the likes of Pearl Jam and Queen.

 Often bathed in sunlight, easy to get to and reasonably cheap to enter, the Estádio do Restelo should provide the weekending neutral a thoroughly pleasant match-day experience.
 And these days at least, a top-flight one.

 From the waterside hub of Cais do Sodré at the terminus of the green metro line, take any of several trams running parallel to the river to Belém – there are several.
-The No.15 is the most frequent.
-Alighting at the Jerónimos Monastery 10-15mins away, you can either take a bus (Nos.714, 727, 728) three stops from the foot of Rua dos Jerónimos, or do the short but steep incline on foot, looking back for those wonderful views.
+The 15 is the most frequent.
+Alighting at the Jerónimos Monastery 10-15mins away, you can either take a bus (714, 727, 728) three stops from the foot of Rua dos Jerónimos, or do the short but steep incline on foot, looking back for those wonderful views.

 The ticket offices are on the river-facing side of the ground and open 2hrs before kick-off.
 Prices are €12 for the best seats in the Central Stand, €10 for the South End, €8 for the North End and, the cheapest, €4 for the Lower Bancada.
 Os Belenenses members gather in the Bancada Puente.